codersanket/paytm_flutter/README.md

 Also check the offical documnts from [paytm](https://developer.paytm.com/docs/all-in-one-sdk/hybrid-apps/flutter/?ref=allInOneMerchantIntegration)

 ### Note
-It's only work with Production keys only
+It's only work with Production keys only.